 The European vaccines industry in figures

 Vaccines Europe conducts a biennial survey among its members to map the vaccine industry’s contribution to Europe’s public health and economy.
+The latest infographic ‘The EU vaccine industry in figures’ can be accessed here.
 Read more…